PHENOMENALITY: *marvelous*

 Now, in HALLOWEEN, organized criminals are the ever-present menace.
 But in the lockup, Joker tells Batman, "Those mob fools want you gone so they can get back to the way things were"-- in other words, crime as a regular, money-making business.
 Joker considers both Batman and himself to be above the common breed of "civilized men," telling him, "Don't talk like you're one of them.
 You're not, even if you'd like to be.
 To them, you're just a freak."
 I guess I'm fortunate Nolan didn't work in any mentions of Ubermenschen, possibly counting on audiences to interpolate the (false) idea that Nietzsche's supermen were simply strong men who ignored society's rules.

 As Batman, Bruce Wayne ignores a lot of rules, except for his rule against killing-- a stricture that's at least partly the legacy of his time with Ra's Al Ghul, who tried and failed to get Wayne to become an unquestioning assassin.
-Joker, as much as Ra's, wants Wayne to be Batman, but not as a servant, but as a divine opponent.
+Joker, as much as Ra's, wants Wayne to be Batman-- not Batman as a servant, but as a divine opponent.
 Yet Wayne seethes with guilt about his every transgression, feeling that he has "blood on his hands" for the acts of others.
 And in KNIGHT the Hairshirt Crusader acquires a new chink in his armor; romantic competition for Rachel Dawes (Maggie Gyllenhaal), who's apparently the great love of Bruce Wayne's life, even if we have no evidence that they've even slept together.

 In BEGINS Wayne is trammeled by father-images, but in KNIGHT, his greatest challenge is that of a same-age romantic competitor, Harvey Dent (Aaron Eckhart).
 Dent might not be Wayne's brother from another mother and father, but they share an identical obsession with cleaning up Gotham (though we never really know why Dent is so passionate on the subject).
 But Wayne envies Dent for being "one of them," the regular civilians, and in his identity as Batman he tells Dent that "Gotham needs a hero with a face."
 At the same time, like a lot of Wayne's actions, this sentiment too may be underpinned not by recognition of a fellow crusader, but by a desire to compete for the woman he and Dent both love.